noaa-ocs-hydrography/csf_prf/README.md

 ## Geotransformation
 The S-57 to Geopackage conversion tools performs a geotransformation for objects where the field 'descrp' = 'New'.
 The transformation used is NAD 83 (2011) to WGS 84 (ITRF08).
 These objects will have the transformation noted in the 'transformed' field.
+Additional documentation on NAD83 to WGS84 can be found here: [Choosing An Appropriate Transformation](https://desktop.arcgis.com/en/arcmap/latest/map/projections/choosing-an-appropriate-transformation.htm)